If you love art, you will love Borghese Gallery in Rome.

 A maximum of 360 visitors are admitted into Borghese Gallery at a time, for a two-hour visit.

-The entry starts at 9 am and continues till 5 pm.
+Batches of visitors start entering at 9 am, and continue till 5 pm.

-We suggest you reach the Gallery 30 minutes prior to your entry time mentioned on your ticket, to secure your place.
+You must reach the Gallery 30 minutes prior to the entry time mentioned on your ticket.
+Else you can be denied entry.

 Best time to visit Borghese Gallery